| please telephone: | 01347 838888 |

 please return from time to time and see what we’ve been up to.

 Our popular Gastro Scope clinic returns.
-We’re offering Gastroscopy at a fantastic price of £180 including sedation and an over-night stay, which is an incredible 50% reduction.
+We’re offering Gastroscopy at a fantastic price of £180 including sedation and an over-night stay.

 Only limited spaces available so please get in touch if you would like to secure a place.
 Any other queries on our clinic please contact the surgery by email on reception@galtresvets.co.uk or call 01347 838888.